rasmusfl0e/postpwn/README.md

 ## API

 ### postpwn
-Create - or retrieve - a plugin to handle elements that enter the viewport.
+Create a plugin to handle elements that enter the viewport.
-You can retrieve a plugin by only passing the plugin `name`.

 ##### Arguments

-* `name` (string) - Name of the plugin.
 * `config`
    * `selector` (string) - Optional.
 A selector that matches elements that should be controlled by the plugin.
 If supplied
    * `threshold` (number) - Optional.
 Trigger the init function this number of pixels before becoming visible in the viewport.
 Default is `0`.